BiAPoL/BioImage-Analysis-and-Data-Processing-Workshop-2024/installation.md

 # Getting started with Mambaforge and Python
-Adapted from blog post written by [Mara Lampert](https://biapol.github.io/blog/mara_lampert/readme.html) on January 26th, 2023
+Adapted from blog post written by [Mara Lampert](https://biapol.github.io/blog/mara_lampert/readme.html) on January 26th, 2023 [here](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html) under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).
+Some screenshots and the environment creation part were changed to match the current course contents.

 ## Introduction to Python and Mamba
 This blog post explains what Python and [Mamba](https://mamba.readthedocs.io/en/latest/installation.html)/ Mambaforge, and how you can download and setup it on your computer.
 We will also go through some steps how to get started with Bio-image Analysis.